khanel/TDG/RLOrchestrator/README.md

 This framework provides abstract interfaces for solvers and problems, allowing easy integration of external algorithms (e.g., MAP-Elites, GWO) for phased search.
 It separates RL training (policy learning) from inference (solving), and supports any problem via adapters.

+See `docs/architecture.md` for a full description of the orchestrator architecture, registries, and wiring patterns.

 ## Observation Space

 The observation space is an 8-element vector in [0,1], designed to be predictive, problem-agnostic, and efficient: